Suicide Prevention Training

 - How to reach out to a trusted adult for help

-- Who to contact if people say they want to harm themselves or others
+- Who to contact if a peer says they want to harm themselves or others

 For middle school students and above, discuss: